Strokkur424/StrokkChat/README.md

 - Add support for more APIs

 ## Contributing
-Contributions in general are appreciated!
-Since I have not used MiniMessage for long, my ways are most definetely flawed.
+- Contributions in general are appreciated!
+Since I have not used MiniMessage for long, my ways are most definitely flawed.
 So any performance or code improving pull-requests are greatly appreciated.
-If you want to add a feature, please consult with me first by opening up an Issue.
+- If you want to add a feature, please consult with me first by opening up an Issue.

+## API Usage
+- Currently, there is no API.
+But once I implement it, you can find maven / gradle repository information and API usage documentation here!

 ## Special Thanks
-...to nobody, yet!
+- ...to nobody, yet!
 If you provide a significant contribution you might get listed here~

 ## TODO List
 - [x] Add the ability to load and parse custom defined MiniMessage placeholders